Teachable vs. Udemy: Which is Best for Your Online Course?

 To begin with, you will first need to create a new Udemy account.

-Step 1: Once signed in, create either a new course or a practice test.
+Step 1: Create either a new course or a practice test.

 Step 2: Create a Title for your new online course.